mindfulness in the classroom before academic activity

 In the post, “The Rising Epidemic of Anxiety Disorders in Teens”, the urgency of early mental health intervention is clear.
 Mindfulness offers a bridge and a simple, free, and inclusive way to help children and adolescents develop the tools they need to survive and thrive in school and beyond.

-A 2023 CDC guide affirms that integrating social-emotional learning with daily mindfulness helps build resilience, empathy, and readiness to learn.
+An article from Centers for Disease Control and Prevention (2023) affirms that integrating social-emotional learning with daily mindfulness helps build resilience, empathy and readiness to learn.

 A Breath of Change

-Mindfulness in the classroom is as a compass for emotional growth and not only a coping mechanism.
-With just a few quiet moments a day, students learn how to face challenges with calm, treat themselves with compassion, and create space between stimulus and response.
+Mindfulness in the classroom is as a compass for emotional growth and a coping mechanism.
+With just a few quiet moments a day, students learn how to face challenges with calm, treat themselves with compassion and create space between stimulus and response.

 At a time when mental health problems are on the increase among young people, choosing mindfulness is not just an educational strategy, it is an act of kindness.